-To protect faculty, staff, students, and visitors by reducing the risk of injury or fatality when working at heights six feet or more above ground level.
+To protect faculty, staff, students, and visitors by reducing the risk of injury or fatality when working at heights 4 feet or more above ground level.
+All faculty, staff, students, visitors, volunteers, and contractors must comply with all elements of this fall protection program.